study-better/mobile/README.md

 Use [Android Studio](https://developer.android.com/studio) for building the Android app and running on either a simulator or a connected device.

-Open the `android/` folder in the project in Android Studio.
+Open the `android/` folder in Android Studio.